6 Mistakes Not to Make Before Your Hair Trial

 You may be lucky enough to have a hairstylist who you trust completely, who knows your hair better than anyone else and can create your dream wedding hairstyle.
-If you don't, well, you'll simply need do some research.
-Ask other brides whose hairstyles you've admired, then look into a few bridal salons.
-Once you've garnered a list of options, it's time to set up consultations—that's the only way to determine if a hairstylist is right for you.
-Skip this step and your wedding look may be more hair raising than head turning.
+If you don't yet, do some research in our local marketplace, read vendor reviews, or ask other brides whose hairstyles you've admired.

-When you're meeting with your wedding hairstylist for the first time, keep in mind that since they don't know your personal tastes, you'll need to show as well as tell.
-The best way is to gather photos of hairstyles you like from magazines, Pinterest and other sites online.
+When you're meeting with your wedding hairstylist for the first time, keep in mind that since they don't know your personal tastes, you'll need to show and tell.
+The best way is to gather lots of photos of hairstyles you like from magazines, Pinterest and other sites online.
 You can even bring pictures of yourself that show the way you want to look—anything that will give them a hint about what kind of style you're seeking.

 Speaking of photos, you'll want to snap a few with your phone.
 Once the stylist starts manipulating your tresses, ask them to take a photo of each finished look from four different angles: front, back and both sides.
 That way, you'll be able to see how you look from all views, and you'll get an idea of how the stylist's work translates to photographs.
 If there's one particular style you like, ask them to write down exactly which products and techniques were used.
 Since a wedding consultation can take place months before your actual event, it's important to keep notes and take pictures so you can both remember what worked.